Layr-Labs/eigenlayer-docs/docs/eigenlayer/avs-guides/rewards.md

 Rewards MUST come from an AVSs ServiceManager contract.
 An example integration can be found [here](https://github.com/Layr-Labs/eigenlayer-middleware/blob/v0.2.0-rc2-holesky-preprod-rewards/src/ServiceManagerBase.sol#L76-L104).

 Integration Notes:
-- The rewards passed on to earners are calculated daily and posted on-chain weekly.
+- The rewards passed on to earners are calculated daily.
+Rewards take 2 days to populate in the daily calculation.
+For example, if a reward submission was made on August 3rd, it would show up in the August 5th calculation
+- Reward roots are posted weekly on mainnet and daily on testnet
+- Reward roots are on a 7 day activation delay on mainnet and 2 hour activation delay on testnet
 - If the AVS does not have any operators opted into the AVS on a day of an active reward, those tokens are not distributed pro-rata to future days.
 - Rewards cannot be clawed back by AVSs.
 - Operators will only be distributed rewards on **entire** days that they have opted into the AVS.